vaishnavidevi23013992/Implementation-of-K-Means-Clustering-for-Customer-Segmentation/README.md

 ```
 /*
 Program to implement the K Means Clustering for Customer Segmentation.
-Developed by:JEGATHEESWARI R
+Developed by:VAISHNAVIDEVI V
-RegisterNumber:  212223230092
+RegisterNumber:  212223040230
 */
 ```
 ```